3 cool tricks that mean you'll never run out of storage again

 1. Spring clean your internal storage

-Internal storage on a smartphone is mainly used up by three things:
+Internal storage on a smartphone is mainly used up by three things:- App data

-SD Maid - System Cleaning Tool Install on Google Play ES File Explorer File Manager Install on Google Play You won't want to just delete your user data, but you can move it to another device to free up some storage space.
+SD Maid - System Cleaning Tool ES File Explorer File Manager You won't want to just delete your user data, but you can move it to another device to free up some storage space.
 For example, the DCIM, Music and Videos folders can be saved onto your computer for safekeeping.
 To do this, connect your phone to your computer with a USB cable and unlock your phone.
 Move the folders or files you don't especially need on your phone to your computer.
 Don't forget to check all folders – even your WhatsApp folder can be full of forgetten saved images.

 2. Reinvent the microSD card